OndrejNepozitek/Edgar-Unity/docs/examples/example-2.md

 These rooms will contain:
 - our player prefab with basic movement
-- interactable chest that changes appearance after interaction (no loot is implemented)
+- interactable chest that changes appearance after an interaction (no loot is implemented)
 - ladder that causes the game manager to generated a new level after interaction
 - an ogre in the boss room (no AI implemented)